majkinetor/au/README.md

 The email attachment is a `$result` object that keeps all the information about each package which happened during update.
 It can be loaded with `Import-CliXml` and inspected.

+Use the following code in the directory where your `update_all.ps1` script is found to install scheduled task:

+    $At = '03:00'
+    schtasks /create /tn "Update-AUPackages" /tr "powershell -File '$pwd\update_all.ps1'" /sc daily /st $At

 <img src="update.gif" width="50%" />

 Other functions